barkwoofdog/blocklists/README.md

 These are lists of domains I have compiled to be added to pihole (mainly) or whatever DNS blackhole solution that you use.

 I have a personal vendetta against Samsung and Soundcloud so those will be included and updated as needed.
+(dog from 2025: Soundcloud wised up and added server-side ads it would seem.
+The list can just block out the ad loading while the timer progresses)

 Netgear Nighthawk AP's also phone home all the time.
 I run mine in AP mode since I am using pfsense.
 Sends about 6K requests a day and is easily the highest on the blocked domain statistics.

 ## Steps to Update Your Blocklist